dwavesystems/dwave-ocean-sdk/docs/examples/map_coloring.rst

 ...              ('MB', 'NU'), ('MB', 'ON'), ('MB', 'SK'), ('NB', 'NS'), ('NB', 'QC'), ...              ('NL', 'QC'), ('NT', 'NU'), ('NT', 'SK'), ('NT', 'YT'), ('ON', 'QC')]

 You can set four arbitrary colors.
-The strings used below are recognized by the `Matplotlib <https://matplotlib.org>`_ graphics library, which is used for plotting a solution in the last step, to represent colors yellow, green, red, blue respectively.
+The strings chosen here are recognized by the `Matplotlib <https://matplotlib.org>`_ graphics library, which is used for plotting a solution in the last step, to represent colors yellow, green, red, and blue respectively.

 >>> colors = ['y', 'g', 'r', 'b']